 DOES YOUR TIME TO PLAN FLY AWAY?
 Tell me. . .

-- Do you find time in your workday to actually plan amazing, engaging lessons?
+- Do you need more time in your workday to actually plan amazing, engaging lessons?

 - Do those minutes disappear with countless other tasks you are asked to do each day?